Hypnosis Works in Two Ways

 Second, studies of top athletes recognize that their ability to perform with passion and emotion, while in a relaxed state, has a direct impact on their ability to perform so well.
 Performance is inhibited by stress and hypnosis teaches you to remove the blocks that inhibit peak performance.

-Mental Rehearsal, regular visualization creates and reinforces the confidence necessary for top performance.
+Mental Rehearsal, and regular visualization create and reinforces the confidence necessary for top performance.
 The automatic nervous system performs in exactly the same manner in visualization as it does during a physical rehearsal.
 Neuromuscular coordination improves.

 “What your mind can conceive, you can achieve”